How to Get Rid of Cockroaches

 How Roaches Enter Your Home

-Wash dishes and put away after meals
+Wash dishes and put them away after meals

 Clean crumbs and spills immediately